 All information on exhibitions to be promoted with the 2023 conference will be finalized and verified by mid-October.

 Artists and host venues are responsible to come to agreement on specific details and coordination of exhibitions; NCECA is not involved in this process.

 On a limited basis, NCECA may be able to allocate space in the convention center or a leased facility to selected Concurrent Exhibition proposals.
 Exhibition organizers and artists invited to mount exhibitions in spaces provided by NCECA will be asked to sign waivers and commit up to 20% in commissions to NCECA on any sales made from these areas.

 Basic Requirements for Artists and Venues

-Exhibitions must be fully installed and open to the public beginning Tuesday morning, March 21 and must remain on view until 5pm on the closing day of the conference, Saturday, March 25, 2017.
-Please consider withdrawing your proposal if you are not prepared to meet these essential terms.
+Exhibitions must be fully installed and open to the public beginning Tuesday morning, March 14, 2023, and must remain on view until 5pm on the conference closing day, Saturday, March 18, 2023 unless the venue cannot accommodate these dates.
+Please consider withdrawing the proposal if these basic terms are unattainable.

 After you complete your online submission form for this opportunity, please hit SUBMIT only one time.
 The form data could take several minutes to submit particularly with multiple images.
 A confirmation email will be generated through NCECA’s database to let you know that your application has been successfully transmitted and received.
 Please save the confirmation email.
 If you do not receive this confirmation message within an hour after the time that you submitted your proposal, please email firstname.lastname@example.org